CoderAllan/SqlServerSearcher/README.md

 A zipfile with the latest build can be here: [https://github.com/CoderAllan/SqlServerSearcher/tree/master/binaries]([https://github.com/CoderAllan/SqlServerSearcher/tree/master/binaries])

 To install the tool, just unzip the file and doubleclick the SQLServerSearcher.exe file.

+The tool saves all user settings in a AppState.xml file that is placed in the current users Roaming folder:
+`C:\Users\##USER NAME##\AppData\Roaming\SQLServerSearcher\`
+This folder has to be deleted manually to remove all traces of the tool if you decide not to keep the tool.

 Icons
 ----